Insurance for multifamily property management at scale

 - Real estate license for leasing activities

 - Most states require property managers who negotiate leases or collect rent to hold a real estate broker or salesperson license.
-Requirements vary: California and New York require the firm to operate under a broker license, though individuals can work as salespersons under that broker.
-Texas requires a broker license for leasing, lease negotiation, and rent collection.
-Operating without the required license can void E&O coverage.
+California and New York require the firm to operate under a broker license.
+Texas requires a broker license for leasing and rent collection.
+Operating without the required license may jeopardize E&O coverage.

 - Workers compensation for on-site employees

-- Workers compensation is mandatory in most states for any PM company with employees.
-State thresholds for mandatory coverage vary, with some states requiring it from the first employee and others setting a small headcount minimum.
+- Workers compensation is mandatory in most states for PM companies with employees.
+Thresholds vary: some states require coverage from the first hire, others set a small headcount minimum.
 Texas does not mandate it, but most management agreements require it contractually.
-Accurate payroll classification between maintenance and office roles directly affects premium.
+Payroll classification accuracy between maintenance and office roles directly affects premium.

 - Additional insured endorsements in management agreements